elephant-xyz/docs/SETUP.md

 1. **Sign up for Pinata**

    - Go to [pinata.cloud](https://pinata.cloud)
-   - Click "Start Building" or "Sign Up"
+   - Click "Get started"
    - Create a free account (includes 1GB storage)
+   - Select free plan
+   - For the "Defining your project" step, you can enter any description - it won't affect future actions.

 2. **Generate Your API Key**

-   - Once logged in, click your profile icon (top right)
+   - Once logged in, find sidebar on the left
    - Select "API Keys"
    - Click "New Key"
    - Enter a name like "Elephant Oracle" in the Key name field